About This Course

 Requirements

-In order to be admitted to the Postgraduate Diploma programme in Philosophy, a candidate should normally have at least a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent.
+In order to be admitted to the Postgraduate Diploma programme in Philosophy, an applicant should normally have at least a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent.
 Graduates with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will be considered under Recognition of Prior Learning (RPL) on a case-by-case basis.
 Successful applicants must demonstrate evidence of (1) having taken undergraduate or postgraduate modules in philosophy, or courses with philosophical relevance in social theory, social science, cultural theory, politics, psychology, literature or other cognate discipline; and (2) relevant skills in writing and critical thinking (by receiving indicative marks on previous assessments, for example).

 If a significant amount of time has passed since the candidate received their undergraduate degree, it may be possible to appeal for entrance based on work or other degree experience.
-These cases will be considered carefully by the Graduate Studies Committee on a case by case basis.
+These cases will be considered carefully by the Graduate Studies Committee on a case-by-case basis.

-It is recommended that candidates who are uncertain whether they qualify to consult with the department in advance of submitting an application.
+It is recommended that applicants who are uncertain whether they qualify to consult with the department in advance of submitting an application.
 All applicants are subject to the approval of the Graduate Studies Committee in Philosophy.

 For Applicants with Qualifications Completed Outside of Ireland